-Community housing is rental housing provided for low to moderate income or special needs households, managed by community-based organisations that have received capital or recurrent subsidy from government.
-Models vary across jurisdictions, and housing stock may be owned by a variety of groups including government.
+Community housing (CH) is rental housing for low- to moderate-income or special-needs households.
+It is managed by community-based organisations that lease properties from government or have received capital or a recurrent subsidy from government.
+CH models vary across states and territories, and the housing stock may be owned by a variety of groups including government.

 Metadata information and data quality statement (DQS)

 External links and information